Yuri08loveElaina/ELAINA-SSRF-PROBE/README.md

 ## 📜 Abstract

 Elaina-SSRF-Probe is not merely a script; it is a sophisticated framework engineered for the systematic identification, analysis, and validation of Server-Side Request Forgery (SSRF) vulnerabilities.
-Moving beyond simple payload injection, SSRF-Probe employs a synergistic blend of traditional security testing, advanced machine learning for intelligent response analysis, and a comprehensive arsenal of Web Application Firewall (WAF) bypass techniques.
+Moving beyond simple payload injection, Elaina-SSRF-Probe employs a synergistic blend of traditional security testing, advanced machine learning for intelligent response analysis, and a comprehensive arsenal of Web Application Firewall (WAF) bypass techniques.
 The framework is designed to emulate a human expert's thought process, combining rapid discovery with deep, contextual analysis to uncover even the most subtly concealed SSRF flaws in modern web applications and cloud environments.

 ---